talhatariq708/Words-and-Character-Counter-B/README.md

 In words you can see there's not "Counting" if you add "Space" at the start or end of the text.
 Also no included "Characters" if you add "Space" between 2 texts.
 # Characters
-In characters evverything is easily to count by sequence and it is very responsive.
+In characters evverything is easily to count by sequence and it is very responsive!